Curtis Culwell Center attack: Reactions

+Legal issues

-The Chicago Tribune reported on August 1 that Soofi, despite his long rap sheet, purchased a 9mm gun in 2010 at Lone Wolf Trading Co., one of the private companies encouraged by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to sell weapons to persons who normally would not be legally allowed such purchases, an action that would later become the ATF gunwalking scandal.
+The Chicago Tribune reported on August 1 that Soofi, despite his long rap sheet, purchased a 9 mm gun in 2010 at Lone Wolf Trading Co., one of the private companies encouraged by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to sell weapons to persons who normally would not be legally allowed such purchases, an action that would later become the ATF gunwalking scandal.
 The Tribune wrote that Soofi's purchase was initially put on a seven-day hold but that "for reasons that remain unclear, the hold was lifted after 24 hours, and Soofi got the 9-millimeter."
 The day after the attack, the U.S. Department of Justice sent an urgent firearms disposition request to Lone Wolf Trading Co.
 As of the date of the Tribune's report, the FBI has not released any details of the guns used by Simpson and Soofi.

-Lawsuit against the FBI

 The injured security guard, Bruce Joiner, filed a federal lawsuit in October 2017 against the FBI and DOJ.
-His suit argues the bureau "solicited, encouraged, directed and aided members of ISIS in planning and carrying out the May 3 attack", and is asking for just over $8 million damages.
 Evidence submitted to court in previous cases confirm that an FBI undercover agent was in communication with the attackers and present at the Culwell Center during the attack.
 When he saw the attack underway he attempted to flee and was promptly stopped at gunpoint by Garland police.

-Court pleadings filed by the federal government in January 2018 as part of an attempt to get the suit dismissed confirmed that the undercover FBI agent "was dressed in Middle Eastern attire and police almost killed him, but he saved his life by claiming to be an FBI agent."
-In a media interview, Joiner's attorney argued the attack was either "Just a complete botched operation where they [the FBI] don't want the attack to actually take place" or it was allowed to proceed in order to "bolster [the undercover agent's] street cred within ISIS".
-In March 2018, the undercover agent, appearing in disguise and under a pseudonym, testified in a criminal trial against Erick Jamal Hendricks.
-In that testimony the agent said he had no advance knowledge of the Garland attack and was surprised when the attackers opened fire.

-On December 21, 2018, US District Court Judge Karen Gren Scholer dismissed Joiner's lawsuit.
-In her opinion, Judge Scholer wrote: "The Court finds that the conduct alleged by Plaintiff fall[s] within the scope of the discretionary authority conferred on the FBI by the Undercover Guidelines and the [DIOG (Domestic Investigations and Operations Guide)]."
+On December 21, 2018, US District Court Judge Karen Gren Scholer dismissed Joiner's lawsuit on grounds of sovereign immunity.